mgedmin/qr2text/NOTES.rst

     ▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀

   The output from this tool was the inspiration for my qr2text.
 I now see that it uses non-breaking spaces instead of regular spaces, how interesting!
+Also, it seems to be using ANSI color sequences of some sort, because the white is brighter than what I get with qr2text?
+Looking at the source: yes, it forces 256-color terminal codes 255 (almost white) for foreground and 232 (almost black) for background.
+I wonder why?
+231 would be pure white, and 16 would be pure black...

 - ZBar (http://zbar.sourceforge.net/): C, but Python bindings existi (https://pypi.org/project/pyzbar/), can encode and decode various 1D and 2D